supercool/supercool.github.io/_drafts/2016-01-14-migrating-content-within-craft.md

 return true;

+TODO: probably want to document the enabled, postDate attributes etc that killed me

 TODO: Break code up into logical chunks and then provide a gist or zip of the
       files at the end (https://gist.github.com/joshangell/26d6413a1eb243d4e8a1)